ignasiusadhitia/assignment-1/README.md

   - `resetOperands()`: Resets all operands and the operator.
   - `allClear()`: Clears all entries.
   - `clearEntry()`: Clears the last entry.
+  - `highlightSpecialKey(id)`: Highlights special keys during keyboard input.
+  - `updateDarkMode()`: Updates the dark mode state based on the toggle switch.
+  - `toggleDarkMode()`: Updates the dark mode state based on the key press.

+- **Event Listeners:**
+  - Event listeners are set up for operand buttons, operator buttons, negation button, percentage button, equals button, all-clear button, clear-entry button, and keyboard inputs.

+- **Dark Mode Toggle:**
+  - Users can switch between dark and light modes using the dark mode toggle switch or by pressing "d" on the keyboard.

 ## Conclusion

 The Calculator App offers a convenient and efficient tool for performing basic arithmetic calculations.
-Whether using on-screen buttons or keyboard shortcuts, the calculator ensures a seamless and user-friendly experience.
+Whether using on-screen buttons or keyboard shortcuts, the calculator ensures a seamless and user-friendly experience, with additional features such as dark mode for improved visibility.

 ## Limitations